 Generally, changes impact a project negatively.
 They might either cause the budget to exceed planned values or extension in the project duration etc. While evaluating a change, alternative solutions that can be implemented should be analyzed.
 The optimum solution that will affect the project at the minimum should be taken into account.

 Changes should not be undertaken lightly.
 There might be a small change in a particular activity or in a small component of the project.
 But, this small change might bring severe impacts on other parts of the project.
-Therefore, impacts of the change should be examined and planned properly in the change management plan.
+Therefore, the impacts of the change should be examined and planned properly in the change management plan.

-What does change management plan include?
+What does a change management plan include?

-- Change control procedures: For instance, who can initiate a change request, who can bring it to the change control board, who should analyze the impacts and who will review the impacts etc. are all defined with the procedures in the change management plan.
+For instance, who can initiate a change request, who can bring it to the change control board, who should analyze the impacts and who will review the impacts etc. are all defined with the procedures in the change management plan.

-Change requests are approved by change control board but there might be different levels to pass to authorize a change in the change management plan.
+Change requests are approved by change control board but there might be different levels to pass to authorize a change in the plan.
 For instance, first the engineers in the change control board can analyze and give the first approval, then senior management reviews the impacts and gives the 2nd approval for the change.
 And if a change passes 1st and 2nd approval levels, it might be forwarded to sponsor to give the final approval.
 These kinds of levels for authorizing a change must be documented in the change management plan.

 Change control board consists of people who will review the impacts and possible implementation alternatives of a change.
 A change can be implemented in a project only if it is approved by the Change Control Board.
-A plan of how changes will be managed and controlled is detailed in the change management plan as well.
+A plan of how changes will be managed and controlled is detailed in the change plan as well.

 For instance, project manager, technical leader, and architect of the project must be present during change impact analysis meeting.
-The sponsor, the engineer who made the change assessment, project manager and senior manager must be present during change final decision meeting etc. These kinds of who should attend to what must be defined in the change management plan.
+The sponsor, the engineer who made the change assessment, project manager and senior manager must be present during change final decision meeting etc. These kinds of who should attend to what must be defined in the plan.

 Many companies use tools to track and control changes.
 For instance, PPM of HP, or Jira of Atlassian are tools used for tracking a request within a company.
 You can find more information about those, in the Project Management Softwares article.
-These tools show the details of the request, initiator, history of changes, approval levels and who approved etc. If there are these kinds of tools in the company, these should be stated in the change management plan.
+These tools show the details of the request, initiator, history of changes, approval levels and who approved etc. If there are these kinds of tools in the company, these should be stated in the management plan.

 What is the Change Control System?

 Change Control System includes standardized forms, processes, procedures, and software to track and control changes.
-How a change can be initiated, what kind of paperwork needs to be initiated, how to pass different approval levels to get an approval for a change etc. are all defined in the standardized forms, processes, and procedures of the project.
+How a change can be initiated, what kind of paperwork needs to be initiated, how to pass different approval levels to get approval for a change etc. are all defined in the standardized forms, processes, and procedures of the project.
 There can be a software tool to manage changes in a company.
 These tools help to manage and coordinate changes especially in big corporate companies.

 Change management plan and change control are crucial to meet the desired outcomes from a project.
 Any Project Manager must know about them to achieve successful results.
-As a project manager, you can learn more about change management plan in a project management professional course.
+As a project manager, you can learn more about the change management plan in a project management professional course.